RUB-SysSec/adversarial-papers/README.md

 Refer to the `prerequisites` for each experiment to see which files are required.

 Pre-trained models are available at `https://zenodo.org/record/8051736`.
 Due to licensing issues, we can not make the datatsets and target submissions publicly available.
-We do, however, publish all of our crawling scripts (cf. `scripts/crawler`).

 </details>
 <details>